innovationOUtside/tm129-robotics2020/content/06_Robot_Lab/Section_00_02.md

 ](../images/tm129_rob_p8_f004.jpg)

-## Creating a SImple Neural Netwrok Model  — A Multi-Layer Perceptron (MLP)
+## Creating a SImple Neural Network Model  — A Multi-Layer Perceptron (MLP)

 One of the original neural network models, but one that is still relevant today, is known as a multi-layer perceptron or MLP network.

 The Python *scikit-learn* (`sklearn`) package supports a range of techniques for creating learned models, including an MLP and we will find it convenient use that package to train a fruit discriminating network for us.

 The multi-layer perceptron (MLP) network model has a certain number of input layer nodes, or *neurons*, that accept the input data; some output layer neurons that are used to represent output classes.
-Connecting the inputer and output layers are one or more layers of inner *hidden* neurons.
+Connecting the input and output layers are one or more layers of inner *hidden* neurons.

 Let's consider how we might configure such a network that will hopefully be able to recognise, and discriminate between, our fruit examples.